-DP2024-03857: 405, 407, 411, 415 19 Street NW, New: Dwelling Units (3 buildings), Secondary Suites
+DP2024-03857: 405 19 St NW, New: Dwelling Units (3 buildings), Secondary Suites

 - The WHPC supports the City's strategy to provide more housing options within the City and is interested in seeing affordable housing and missing middle housing opportunities within the West Hillhurst area, including 19th Street.
 However, the WHPC has concerns relating to the lack of a final Riley LAP.
 The WHPC is of the position that the best development outcomes come from a broadly participated planning process such as the Riley Communities LAP.
 We are not calling for a halt to (re)development, only a temporary halt to land use amendments until the current LAP process is completed.
 Landowners do not have a right to land use amendment, only a right to a reasonable use of their property, which they have under the current land use zoning. - In its current form, the proposed development violates the following City bylaws: - The unit density per hectare is calculated at 180, which far exceeds the scale of the low residential housing.
 This density scale is equivalent to a multi storey apartment building.
-The developer shall provide a design that adheres to the Land use Bylaw 1P2007 section 529 where it indicates maximum number density of parcels for R-CG is 75 units per hectare.
-The H-GO Land use Bylaw 1P2007 section 1386(a) states "grade-oriented development in a range of housing.....at a scale that is consistent with low density residential districts (as described in part 5). - The slot home style does not allow a row of housing to have an interface with the street.
-In accordance with the Community Standards Bylaw 32M2023, section 42, all addresses shall be visible from the street or the alley if the unit is facing the alley.
-The second building is not facing the street or lane.
+The developer shall provide a design that adheres to the Land Use Bylaw 1P2007 section 529 where it indicates maximum number density of parcels for R-CG is 75 units per hectare.
+The H-GO Land use Bylaw 1P2007 section 1386(a) states "grade-oriented development in a range of housing.....at a scale that is consistent with low density residential districts (as described in part 5). - Land use Bylaw 1P2007; Part 3; Division 4; number 63: reads: All outdoor light fixtures must be aimed and shielded in a manner that does not direct illumination onto a street or adjacent residential uses.
+Additionally, In accordance with the Community Standards Bylaw 32M2023, section 36, light from the property cannot shine into the living or sleeping areas of the neighbours.
+Please provide plans showing this bylaw has been adhered to in the design.